gvwilson/sensibleadventures/cloudherd/reboot.md

 Chapter 9: Secret Identity
 - goals
-  - ramp up the tension a lot now that Bonzon is the villain
+  - Noxy creeping around ramps up the tension now that Bonzon is revealed as the villain
   - set up the trio's escape
   - see that Aft and Grappa Gas actually care for each other even though they fight
   - reveal that Thokmay is the prince
-- excitement
-  - Noxy creeping around
 - details
   - Noxy races down the steps with Thokmay and Kulbinder right behind her
     - gets to the square to see soldiers and Choegyal holding a struggling Grappa Gas in front of Bonzon